 Research has shown that approximately 60% of people who have participated in cognitive-behavioral therapy while in treatment for addiction maintained their sobriety for a year or more.
 This is much higher than the overall average of 33%.

 As is the case for most therapies, CBT is found to be most effective when combined with other efforts such as group therapy or medication.
 While the most helpful method of treatment depends on the patient, CBT is an approach that should be included in a comprehensive treatment plan.

 CBT is one of the many therapeutic options offered to our patients at Supreme Wellness Recovery.
-It is an important part of the overall care at all our recovery centers, including the facility in Montgomery County and our two locations in Bucks County.

 Please contact Supreme Wellness Recovery if you or a loved one needs addiction recovery services.
 We are in-network with most major insurance suppliers and will work with you to ensure you get the expert and compassionate care you need.

 A valuable source of support led by one or more psychologists and offering greater perspectives.

 Opportunities and experiences, like nature walks, meditation, and yoga, that open up new horizons for recovery.

 12-step programs help addicts and alcoholics achieve life-long sobriety by providing a spiritual connection and encouraging strong social support.

 Evidence-based curriculum designed to help individuals recover from the effects of trauma in their lives.